-In fiscal 2015 our Chief Executive Officer received annual equity grants with a target grant value (i.e., shares awarded for target performance) equal to 2 times his then current base salary, granted 40% in time-based restricted stock units and 60% in performance restricted stock units (discussed in further detail below).
-The Committee has determined that this amount falls within the range of long-term incentives provided by the peer group companies and that this was an appropriate level of equity grant and equity mix to properly align the interests of our Chief Executive Officer with the Company's long-term goals, taking into account his individual performance and market compensation levels.
-In fiscal 2015 our Chief Financial Officer received annual equity grants with a target grant value equal to his base salary, granted 40% in time-based restricted stock units and 60% in performance restricted stock units (discussed in further detail below).
+In fiscal 2014 our Chief Executive Officer received annual equity grants with a target grant value (i.e., shares awarded for target performance) equal to 2 times base salary, paid entirely in performance restricted stock units (discussed in further detail below).
+The Committee has determined that this amount falls within the range of long-term incentives provided by the peer group companies and that this was an appropriate level of equity grant to properly align the interests of our Chief Executive Officer with the Company's long-term goals, taking into account his individual performance and market compensation levels.
+In fiscal 2014 our Chief Financial Officer received annual equity grants with a target grant value equal to his base salary, paid entirely in performance restricted stock units (discussed in further detail below).